- Off road parking

 - Washing machine

 Dulverton 2.3 miles.
 This cosy stone cottage is in the picturesque rural hamlet of Bury by the side of the River Haddeo, near the town of Dulverton, on the edge of the Exmoor National Park, on the Somerset/Devon border.
 This Bury cottage has many period features including an inglenook fireplace, stone floors and exposed beams, and is furnished comfortably with the addition of antique furniture to create the feeling of country cottage style.
-There are two reception rooms in this Dulverton cottage plus a fitted farmhouse-style kitchen, giving ample space to cook, dine and relax in front of a cosy woodburner.
+There are two reception rooms in this Dulverton cottage, plus a fitted farmhouse-style kitchen, giving ample space to cook, dine and relax in front of a cosy woodburner.
 Upstairs are three good sized bedrooms with English oak wooden floors, one with a single four poster bed.
 From your Bury cottage there is a two minute stroll down to the river Haddeo, ford and pretty stone bridge, where it is possible to spot kingfishers and from where you can take a longer walk up to Wimbleball Lake along Lady Harriet Acland's Drive, through privately-owned ancient woodland.
 A couple of miles away is Dulverton, considered to be the southern gateway to Exmoor and which is well stocked with quality boutique gift shops, grocery shops, inns, restaurants and the Exmoor National Park visitor centre.
 The town stands on the river Barle, excellent for a spot of trout fishing, and the wild open moorland of Winsford Hill is just a few miles north following the river Barle valley and providing excellent walking opportunities.
 Within half an hour of this Bury cottage, the North Somerset coast can be reached where there are sandy beaches at Minehead, coastal walks around Watchet Harbour and the Lynton and Lynmouth steam railway.
 Also in the area is the National Trust-owned Dunster Castle, with the historic village itself offering teashops, bookshops and giftshops.
 A character Dulverton cottage in a quiet wooded riverside setting at the gateway to Exmoor, providing outdoor and rural pursuits for all the family.
-Note: This property can be booked with Ref 14368, to accommodate 9 people.
+Note: This property can be booked with Ref.
+14368, together they sleep 9.

 Three bedrooms: 2 x double, 1 x single four poster.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen with dining area.
 Dining room.
 Sitting room with woodburner.